TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-server-modifyserverparameters.md

 * To change the **time_zone** parameter, follow the [instructions](https://docs.microsoft.com/azure/mysql/howto-server-parameters#working-with-the-time-zone-parameter) to populate the time zone table
 * Review the [server parameter limitations](https://docs.microsoft.com/azure/mysql/concepts-read-replicas#considerations-and-limitations) for read replica server
 * Query Performance Insights, Performance Recommendations do not work for read replica servers.
 Query Store for read replica servers contains a copy of the master server's data.
+* If the server parameter you want to update is not listed in the Azure portal, you can optionally set the parameter at the connection level using **init_connect**.
+Refer to [setting parameter not listed](https://docs.microsoft.com/azure/mysql/howto-server-parameters#setting-parameters-not-listed)
-* If a parameter you'd like to configure is not listed, let us know by creating a new request or voting for existing requests in our [feedback forum](https://feedback.azure.com/forums/597982-azure-database-for-mysql)
+* If a parameter you'd like to configure is not listed and you want to set at a server level, let us know by creating a new request or voting for existing requests in our [feedback forum](https://feedback.azure.com/forums/597982-azure-database-for-mysql)
 * If there is a change in the server's parameter value from the portal, sometime the client does not see the parameter changed.
 In such cases client need to reconnect to take param effect after updating param on portal.
 * When using read replicas, some server parameters are locked from being updated to prevent data from becoming out of sync and to avoid potential data loss.
 Refer to [documentation](https://docs.microsoft.com/azure/mysql/concepts-read-replicas#server-parameters) for the list of parameters that are locked.
-* If the server parameter you want to update is not listed in the Azure portal, you can optionally set the parameter at the connection level using **init_connect**.
-Refer to [setting parameter not listed](https://docs.microsoft.com/azure/mysql/howto-server-parameters#setting-parameters-not-listed)
+* If the server is in read-only mode, please either increase the storage size using the portal as described in [reaching storage limit](https://docs.microsoft.com/azure/mysql/concepts-pricing-tiers#reaching-the-storage-limit) or enable storage **auto-growth**.Review [How to enable storage auto-growth](https://docs.microsoft.com/azure/mysql/howto-auto-grow-storage-portal#enable-storage-auto-grow).

 ## **Recommended Documents**